 We and our subsidiary guarantors have filed a registration statement on Form S-4 under the Securities Act with respect to the exchange notes and the new preferred stock.
 This prospectus, which forms a part of the registration statement, does not contain all of the information included in the registration statement.
-Certain parts of the registration statement are omitted in accordance with the rules and regulations of the Commission.
 For further information with respect to us, our subsidiary guarantors and the exchange notes and the new preferred stock, we refer you to the registration statement.
 You should be aware that statements made in this prospectus as to the contents of any agreement or other document filed as an exhibit to the registration statement are not necessarily complete.
-We refer you to the copy of such documents filed as exhibits to the registration statement.
-Each such statement is qualified in all respects by such reference.
+We refer you to the copy of those documents filed as exhibits to the registration statement.
+Each of those statements is gualified in all respects by the reference.